PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day3.md

 ## 2) Preparation for the conference

-Tomorrow, we will attend the Artificial Intelligence & the BUAS domains conference at the Chapel, from 9:00-16:00.
+Tomorrow, we will attend the Artificial Intelligence & The BUAS domains conference at the Chapel, from 9:00-16:00.
 It is a mandatory activity for all ADS&AI students.
 Thus, make sure you are available throughout the day.

 __Speakers:__
 - fgdfg